decentra-co-in/stablebch/README.md

 **MINTING**

-First minting on 6th June 2021.
-Initial minting is 100 Million StableBCH, which is equal to 1 BCH.
+First minting 2 Million StableBCH (equals 0.02 BCH) on 6th June 2021, to test.
+Next minting will be 100 Million StableBCH, which is equal to 1 BCH.
 Further minting is based on further BCH investment.

 **HOW TO GET STARTED?**